ThanawinTH/ISP-Left4Dead/README.md

 **G-0: Maintain an accurate and integrated view of course support activities across a semester.**

-The system provides one classroom workspace with three roles.
-A lecturer creates a classroom and shares a join code; everyone who joins is a **Student** by default, and the lecturer promotes selected members to **TA**.
-Inside the classroom, staff manage course activities with automatic at-risk detection (Overdue / Due Soon / Unassigned), post announcements, coordinate privately in a staff-only channel, and receive student file submissions against a deadline.
-Students get a read-only schedule of class-visible activities and can upload their own work.
+The system provides one classroom workspace with four roles.
+A lecturer creates a classroom and shares a join code; everyone who joins is a **Student** by default, and the lecturer promotes selected members to **TA** or **University Staff**.
+Inside the classroom, staff create and manage assignments with deadlines and assigned TAs, post announcements, coordinate privately in a staff-only channel, and receive student file submissions against a deadline.
+Students get a read-only schedule of class-visible assignments and can upload their own work.

 Sign-in is delegated to Google OAuth2 and restricted to `@ku.th` accounts, so the system stores no passwords.